SandraCalero/MooveBoard/README.md

   Contains the utilities necessary for the global use of the application.

-The **Root.tsx** component, wraps the application so it is where the provider is located and where the routes of the application are managed.
+The **Root.tsx** component, wraps the application so, it is where the provider is located and where the routes of the application are managed.

 ### About Branching and Commits